threefoldtech/info_grid/src/tf_mastodon/tf_mastodon_faq.md

 - **How can I buy TFTs?**
 You can buy TFTs in numerous ways, for example via decentralized exchangers, farmers, and many more.
 Read the complete list of TFT vendors and how to buy TFT [**here**](../concepts/buying_storing_tft.md).

-- **What happens if I forget my Mnenomics?**
+- **What happens if I forget my Mnenomic?**
-Unfortunately, since our deployment account system is truly decentralized, we would not be able to assist you to log into your account without Mnemonics. **Please keep a copy of your mnemonics safe.** This would be the only way to recover your instance in the future.
+Unfortunately, since our deployment account system is truly decentralized, we would not be able to assist you to log into your account without Mnemonic. **Please keep a copy of your mnemonic safe.** This would be the only way to recover your instance in the future.
 Failure to do so will result in a loss of account.

 - **Can I deploy multiple Mastodon servers on the same deployment account?**
 Yes, you can!
 You can manage all your mastodon servers on the 'Deployment List' section of your account.